 Where Chatbots Fail

 Although the chatbot market is growing and many customers report positive experiences using them, there are still downsides to this technology.
 Research shows that nearly 71% of US customers still prefer interacting with a human over a machine.
 Part of the problem is a company’s customer service model.
 If their model is already broken, adding a chatbot is not going to fix it.
-The company needs to fix their philosophy and then establish their chatbot system accordingly.
+The company needs to fix its philosophy and then establish its chatbot system accordingly.
 A complaint a lot of customers have about chatbots is that they cannot always understand what a customer wants or needs in the way a human could.
 Tom Petrocelli writes in CSMWire about an experience he had with a Microsoft chatbot.
 The chatbot could not understand his question about his Microsoft 365 account and after being asked a series of frustrating questions by the chatbot, he finally asked for a human rep.

 The Ideal Chatbot User: Millennials

 Although there are issues with chatbots, recent research suggests that millennials are the ideal target customer for them.
 Millennials grew up with technology and easily understand how to interact with them.
 They also prefer the fast, easy communication chatbots can deliver.

 70% of millennials report a preference for communicating and transacting via mobile messaging platforms.
 Chatbots are the ideal form of customer service for millennials who do not like making phone calls or sending emails.
 Millennials have used chatbots twice as often as Gen Xers and up to six times as often as Boomers.
 Overall, 70% of millennials that have used them rate them favorably.